 This fantastic attraction boasts panoramic views of the area – including dramatic cliffs, green pastures, and incredible local wildlife.

 South Stack Lighthouse is also particularly popular amongst bird lovers.
-In the spring, the narrow ledges are home to numerous species of seabirds – so make sure you keep your sandwiches close!
-But it is in the summer and autumn that South Stack Cliffs really comes to life, when large bird groups migrate to the north and south for better climates.
+In the spring, the narrow ledges are home to numerous species of seabirds.
+Make sure you keep your sandwiches close!
+In the summer and autumn the South Stack Cliffs really comes to life, when large bird groups migrate to the north and south for better climates.

-This is a wonderful sight for any traveller visiting Anglesey, and promises to be one the most worthwhile things to experience whilst on holiday.
+This is a wonderful sight and promises to be one the most worthwhile things to experience whilst on holiday.

 If the weather is less fortuitous, however, then you might prefer to stay indoors along the South Stack coast.
 Luckily, the Ellins Tower Visitor Centre is just the attraction.

 Providing excellent protection against the elements, this white-washed building resembles a miniature castle locked in the Anglesey landscape.